The Winston-Salem Foundation

 Application Portal: All applications are submitted through the Foundation's online Grants Portal at https://www.wsfoundation.org/

-Pre-Application Consultation: Organizations are encouraged to contact Foundation staff to discuss their proposal idea at least one week before application deadlines.
+Pre-Application Consultation: Organisations are encouraged to contact Foundation staff to discuss their proposal idea at least one week before application deadlines.
 This is particularly helpful for first-time applicants or those exploring alignment with the Foundation's priorities.

-Application Process by Program:
+Application Process by Programme:

 Small Grants: